diequies/100daysofdata/README.md

 ---

+### **Day 144 of #100DaysOfData Challenge**

+Today I've been focused on my interview challenge, I haven't reach to a solution yet, but I am closer now.
+It is more a software engineering problem than a Data Science problem, but you need also some analysis skills.
+Also I had some time to spend on *Omdena* project, where we are struggling because of lack of people.

+1. **Project**: [Using Computer Vision to Detect Ethnicity in News and Videos and Improve Ethnicity Awareness](https://omdena.com/projects/ethnicity-awareness/).
+Finally we completed the first loop of active learning and seems quite successful.
+It improved almost 3 points of average accuracy.
+Let's see if it keeps up the improvement in the next loops.

+---

 ### **Day 143 of #100DaysOfData Challenge**

 Today I had to focus on *Omdena* and labeling face images and in another interview.
 I passed the interview and now I got a coding assignment that is going to take at least a week of time.
 I will need to combine that with *Omdena* to be able to complete to challenge.